Download Careers360 App

 Types Of Parthenogenesis

-The types of parthenogenesis are:
+The types of parthenogenesis are discussed below in the table:

 Natural Parthenogenesis